jmbriody/jmbriody.github.io/_posts/2018-01-22-python-devenv.markdown

 ```

 If you don't have a favorite editor you can do this with `sudo idle /usr/bin/idle` and `sudo idle /usr/bin/idle3`.
 (If you are new to linux you're simply using an editor, which happens to be idle, to edit a file, which just happens to be how the editor is launched.
 You could do something like `idle guac_recipe.txt` to use idle to create and edit a file named guac_recipe.txt.
 Ctrl-s Ctrl-q will save and quit idle; or you can use the menu.)

+Anyway, these changes are important for running idle in a virtual environment.
+Rather than using the OS level python they will use the python from your virtual environment.
+And most importantly idle will be aware of the packages in your environment.

 ### TWO: Create some directories
 As your usual user (i.e. not as root); in your home directory (just type `cd` to get there if you aren't there already) we need to create two directories.
 So run . . .